opencontainers/oci-conformance/faq.md

 * A **hosted** platform is an OCI service provided and managed by a vendor.
 * An **installer** downloads and then installs vanilla upstream OCI.

-## What are the additional naming options for Certified OCI?

-Certified OCI products may use the word OCI in their product name.
-E.g., Acme OCI Registry or Acme OCI.
-See this [section](https://github.com/opencontainers/oci-conformance/blob/master/terms-conditions/Certified_OCI_Terms.md#use-of-the-certified-oci-marks-and-participant-oci-combinations) of the terms and conditions for the exact details.

 ## Do I need to re-submit results if we rebrand our product?

-No. If the software is the same, and just the name has changed, you just need to submit a revised Participation Form available at https://github.com/opencontainers/oci-conformance/blob/master/participation-form/Certified_OCI_Form.md that includes the new name.
+No. If the software is the same, and just the name has changed, you just need to submit a revised Participation Form available at https://github.com/opencontainers/oci-conformance/blob/master/participation-form/OCI_Certified_Form.md that includes the new name.
 Please also open a pull request to update the name in your PRODUCT.yaml file.
 We do ask that you send us the new Participation Form **prior** to announcing the name change.
 You can submit the pull request after the announcement, if necessary.

 ## Is a participation form required per company or per product?

 Per product.
-Each separate product (i.e., different product name) from your company requires a different [participation form](https://github.com/opencontainers/oci-conformance/blob/master/participation-form/Certified_OCI_Form.md).
+Each separate product (i.e., different product name) from your company requires a different [participation form](https://github.com/opencontainers/oci-conformance/blob/master/participation-form/OCI_Certified_Form.md).
 We don't need a new form for new versions of an existing product.

 ## Are there any limitations regarding the logo?

 Yes.
 First, we need it in SVG, AI, or EPS format.
 If you don't have a product-specific logo, it is fine to reuse your company one.
 However, we have a set of requirements (TODO: link) including that it incorporate the name of the product or company in English (it's fine to also include text in other languages) and that the logo not be reversed.

 Second, your logo can't be derivative of or include portions of the OCI logo (TODO: link), in order to preserve the value of the OCI logo.
-Of course, under the terms of the Certified OCI agreement, you're welcome and encouraged to use OCI in your product name.
+Of course, under the terms of the OCI Certified agreement, you're welcome and encouraged to use the [OCI Certified logo](https://github.com/opencontainers/artwork/tree/master/certified) to indicate that your product is OCI Certified.

 ## Can I provide a link to the installation directions?